Before we die

 – Do you know what a tax is? -Oh you know this.
 All right, so don’t forget that.

-Even the most well-intentioned and thoughtful actions taken by the state ‘for refugees’ are based on the official assumption that we are unworthy people, so at the end of the day they all turn into actions ‘against refugees’.
-But what we have experienced in our life in Switzerland is much more than this compulsory causal link created by reason of state.
+Even the most well-intentioned and thoughtful actions taken by the state ‘in favour of refugees’ are based on the official assumption that we are worthless people, so at the end of the day they all turn into actions ‘against refugees’.
+But what we have experienced in our life in Switzerland is much more than this binding causal link created by reason of state.

-It’s not possible to explain the picture they create as goodwill that is put into action in a wrong way when they take us out on the streets accompanied by the police on certain days of the year to teach us how to walk on the road and how to cross the street.
-Because it is quite obvious how far this march of shame under the name of education, in which participation is compulsory, is from the daily life of anyone living in this country.
-This is evident from the way the people living around watch us from their balconies as if we are parts of a circus, while we are trying to walk from one side to the other and bumping into each other under stress.
-We walk with the awareness that no one who organizes, manages, supervises or wathers this would accept to see theirself in this position; within a few meters of them, from the distance where the difference in value between us can hit us in the face.
-We are forced to stomach this spectacle of devaluation because we worry whether the endless chain of cause and effect of not doing something that is said to be obligatory could lead to us being sent back to the countries where we were traumatized.
+IThe fact that they take us out on the streets on certain days of the year, escorted by the police,to teach us how to walk on the road and how to cross the street,is not possible to interpret as goodwill but clumsily translated into action .
+Because it is quite obvious that this march of shame, organised in the name of education, in which participation is compulsory, is far removed from the daily life of anyone living in this country.
+This is evident from the way the people living around watch us from their balconies as if we are part of a circus, while we are trying to walk from one side to the other and bumping into each other under stress.
+We walk with the awareness that no one of those who organizes, manages, supervises or watches this “exercise” would accept to see themselves in this position, within a few meters of them, at a distance where the difference in value between us can hit us in the face.
+We are forced to stomach this spectacle of devaluation because we fear that the endless chain of cause and effect of not doing something that is said to be obligatory could lead to us being sent back to the countries where we were traumatized.
 Every migrant, without exception, has to build their life more or less in the shadow of this concern.
-As long as this concern exists, it doesn’t matter whether it is realistic, exaggerated, ignorant, possible, unlawful, cowardly, irrational… etc. For someone who had to leave their place of residence, knowing that this eventuality is somehow possible creates an unclosable “self-respect gap” between them and someone who does not live with this possibility, which affects their every choice.
+As long as this concern exists, it doesn’t matter whether it is realistic, exaggerated, ignorant, possible, unlawful, cowardly, irrational… etc. For someone who had to leave their place of residence, knowing that this eventuality is somehow possible creates an “self-respect gap” impossible to close between them and someone who does not live with this possibility, which affects their every choice.
 As long as the sword of ‘deportation’ hangs over us, we will never be able to feel the ‘value’ that would protect us from self-destruction.
 As a first step in restoring our usurped value, the system of ‘deportation’, which turns us from being someone into something, must be abolished, immediately.

-Huge hands’s holding us by the head as if we were pieces of a game and to carry us from one place to another… a stupid institution’s drawing a line around a region and to say we cannot live there although we are naturally part of this world… Us transforming into an object like a cargo package with a label on us says sender: switzerland receiver: greece… a judge’s -who would lose sleep if the light bulb in his room changed from yellow to white- cutting our ties forever with a court decision from the country where we have built a new life… I am talking about an unbearability beyond all these: We are being sent back to countries where we have been traumatised, where these traumas are ignored, where no one has any intention of repairing them.
+Huge hands holding us by the head as if we were pieces of a game tthat carry us from one place to another… a state that drawsa line around a region and to say we cannot live here although we are naturally part of this world, which turns us into an object like a cargo package with a label on us that says sender: Switzerland receiver: Greece… An institution directorhas the power to cut,forever, our ties with the country where we have built a new life.
+I am talking about something unbearable and beyond them: We are being sent back to countries where we have been traumatised, where these traumas are ignored, where no one has any intention of repairing them.

-She said that suicidal tendency is not an obstacle to the deportation decision, otherwise they could not send anyone back, the procedures carried out are in accordance with the law.
-Meanwhile there were some news reports, public debates and protest; the decision was condemned, someone to be blamed was looked for; some were angry, some were sad… But while all this was happening, Alireza was not there, when he was finally recognised as a person and being some valued at last.
-At a senseless time for him, suddenly many politicians began to say that they felt sorry for Alireza; But from the day he was born to the day he passed away, the struggle of seeking the value stolen from him was not sad enough for anyone.
-This is exactly why, despite the hundreds of terrible politicians, immigration policies and xenophobia that have devalued Alireza since his arrival in Switzerland, the fact that everyone’s eyes are fixed on the last moment when the responsibility bomb explodes is a two-facedness that must be rebelled against with all force.
-It was a collective and spread over time endeavour that withered, frustrated and despaired Alireza day by day.
+The risk of suicide is not an obstacle to the deportation decision, otherwise they could not send anyone back, the procedures carried out were in accordance with the law.”
+Meanwhile there were news reports, public debates and protests; the decision was condemned, someone to be blamed was seeked; some were angry, some were sad… But while all this was happening, Alireza was not there, when he was finally recognised as a person and being somewhat valued at last.
+At a senseless time for him, suddenly many politicians began to say that they felt sorry for Alireza.
+Nevertheless, his adventure of running after the value that was stolen from the day he was born to the day he passed awaywas not sad enough for anyone.
+This is exactly why, despite the hundreds of terrible politicians, the immigration policies and xenophobia that have devalued Alireza since his arrival in Switzerland, we must oppose with all our might the fact that everyone’s eyes are fixed on the last moment of suicide, when the responsibility bomb exploded.
+It was a collective and long-termeffort that oppressed, frustrated, discouraged and despaired Alireza day by day.
 How he lived should have been as newsworthy as how he died.

 Tell your story, shout your worth to those who try to devalue you.